mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->This will set a custom icon for the system volume stream in the Audio UI.
-This must be the URL for an image file that is on the device.
+>This parm allows you to set a customized icon that the ZVC will display to visually identify the Audio Stream that is typically used by system sounds.
+If specified, the value must be the full path and file name of an icon file in PNG format that resides in the device file system.
+An icon size of 48x48 pixels is recommended.

+>**Note:** If the value of this parm is empty (a length of 0), or if the value provided does not reference an icon file, then no customized icon will be specified for the Audio Stream.
+This will cause ZVC to display the default icon defined for the Audio Stream.

 Parm value input rules:

 * String that has a minimum size of 0 character and a maximum size of 255 characters

-####Specify whether the stream is visible (1) or not (0) to the user
+####Control Parameters of STREAM_SYSTEM
 Settable if: The Audio UI Profile Action is "Add an Audio UI Profile"

 Pivotal parm: No